SahiLmb/Google-Cloud-Study-Jams/7) Build and Secure Networks in Google Cloud/Build and Secure Networks in Google Cloud: Challenge Lab #GSP322 .md

 ```
 export SSH_INTERNAL_NETWORK_TAG=
 ```
-## Check for http tag in task 4 if not given by Cloud Skill Boosts
+## Check for HTTP_NETWORK_TAG in task 4 if not given by Cloud Skill Boosts.
 ```
 export HTTP_NETWORK_TAG=
 ```